landinfotech/mycivitas/docs/src/user/manual/work-order.md

     - **Time Spent:** Insights into the cumulative time spent on all tickets.

-2. **Reports By User:**  Explore detailed insights into ticket management by utilizing the `Reports by User` section.
+2. **Reports By User:**  Explore detailed insights into ticket management by utilising the `Reports by User` section.
 Choose from four distinct options to view both table and chart representations.

     1. **By Priority:** Click on `By Priority` to access a comprehensive table and chart showcasing ticket distribution based on priority.
-Understand the distribution of tickets categorized by their priority levels.
+Understand the distribution of tickets categorised by their priority levels.

         ![by priority](./img/work-order-14.png)